jacobjen01/P5-Dual-Arm/README.md

 ##Connection to the system
-Connect to the router TPLINK -2.4 GHz(password is 29171798), add manual addresses to the settings: address 192.168.56.<choose your number>, netmask 255.255.255.0, gateway 192.168.0.1 create ssh connection for the jetson with our study group number:
+Connect to the router TPLINK -2.4 GHz(password is 29171798), add manual addresses to the settings: address 192.168.56.<choose your number>, netmask 255.255.255.0, gateway 192.168.0.1 create ssh connection for the minipc with our study group number:

 ```bash
 ssh -X gr141@192.168.56.2